You might not think that Goldilocks has anything to do with your boiler – but you’d be wrong.

 There is no bigger potential problem than having a malfunctioned or broken part, as it has the potential to stop the entire system from working at all, or at least significantly reduce the overall effectiveness of your boiler.

 To fix this issue, simply check whether or not the taps have been closed tightly enough.
 It sounds too obvious, and it is, but it is the leading reason why the taps are dripping in the first place.
-If the taps are secure and well-tightened, then it is time to call in a service engineer to take a closer look.
+If the taps are secure and well-tightened, then it is time to call in a gas safe engineer to take a closer look.

 Problem Number 3: PILOT LIGHT PROBLEMS